 The Corporation currently has one female director, representing 17% of our total directors, no female executive officers and no female members of senior management.
 The Corporation currently has 5 directors that are members of visible minorities, representing 83.3% of our total directors and 3 executive officers and members of senior management that are visible minorities.
 No Indigenous peoples or persons with disabilities currently serve on the Corporation's board of directors or currently hold any executive officer positions within the Corporation.
+While there are no formal targets to measure against, an assessment of the annual and cumulative progress of the Corporation shows a retention of female and visible minority representation on our board of directors and among our executive officers, maintaining the Corporation's historic levels of representation.
 The Corporation continues to be committed to ongoing review with respect to the diversity of its directors, executive officers and members of senior management, and will continue to consider the effectiveness of the Diversity Policy on an annual basis.